FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 Why steplogs?

-steplogs provides seamless way to print logs and sanitize sensitive/PII content, highly controllable traces.] to reduce dev-ops burden.
+steplogs provides seamless way to print logs and sanitize sensitive/PII content, highly controllable traces.

 1: logging/logger could be much ambiguous leading the troubleshoot very exhausted. with steplogs, just configuration can cover all of necessary logs. steplogs also support writing logs your own but keep tracing.